 21st Century A.C.E. sites

-The 21st Century Community Learning Centers (CCLC) program is offered to students at 10 sites overseen by Clayton Youth Services.
-Funding received from TEA supports between 100 and 150 participant slots at each campus per day depending on the site.
+The 21st Century Community Learning Centers (CCLC) program is offered to students at 9 elementary sites overseen by Clayton Youth Services and at five middle and five high school sites overseen by FWAS.
+Funding received from TEA supports between 100 and 120 participant slots at each campus per day depending on the site.
 Some sites are additionally supported with a small amount of Fort Worth ISD/City of Fort Worth (CFW) funds.

 Most sites operate five days per week (Monday through Friday) and some operate on Saturdays.
 Program times vary at each campus.
 Contact Clayton Youth Services at (817)923.9888 for program sites and program times.